Chaste/Chaste.github.io/site/content/docs/user-tutorials/CreatingAndUsingANewCellKiller.md

     }

 ```

-## Using the cell killer in a cell-based simulation
+### Using the cell killer in a cell-based simulation

-We now provide a test demonstrating how `MyCellKiller`{.cpp} can be used
+We now provide a test demonstrating how `MyCellKiller` can be used
 in a cell-based simulation.

 ```cpp
     void TestOffLatticeSimulationWithMyCellKiller()
     {
 ```

 We proceed as before, creating a mesh-based cell population.
 ```cpp
         HoneycombMeshGenerator generator(20, 20, 0);